Coffins on Io

 Coffins on Io is the seventh studio album by American avant-garde metal band Kayo Dot, released in the UK on August 14, 2014 and in the US on October 13 through experimental metal label The Flenser.
-It is a follow up to 2013's Hubardo.
+It is a follow-up to 2013's Hubardo.
 It's the first album from Kayo Dot to not be self-released since 2012's Gamma Knife.
 Coffins on Io marks a notable change in sound.
 It combines influences of Type O Negative, The Sisters of Mercy, Peter Gabriel, dark wave and other 80s electronic musicians.
-It combines aspects of electronic music, jazz fusion, post-punk, gothic rock and new wave.
+It combines aspects of electronic music, post-punk, gothic rock and new wave.
 It was produced by Toby Driver.